Compare IPTV Subscription Plans

 Where it falls short #

+The weaknesses side of this Stream Box UK assessment is shorter but worth weighing.
 Recording is the obvious gap.
 Stream relies on broadcaster catch-up where it is offered, which covers most prime-time programming but leaves cracks — niche sport replays, certain live events and time-sensitive news segments are not always available later.
 The Stream Box's Android TV layer is functional rather than elegant, with occasional remote lag and slower app launches than Sky Stream's bespoke OS.
 And the service genuinely requires Virgin Media broadband to make commercial sense; standalone customers find the numbers do not work.

 Customer service through Virgin Media remains a recurring complaint independent of Stream itself — wait times on retentions calls, billing discrepancies during pack changes — and that legacy hangs over the Stream experience even when the Stream Box itself is faultless.
 None of this is a deal-breaker, but it is the kind of friction worth weighting before switching from Sky.
+Households on a tighter budget who only want catch-up plus a smattering of premium channels may also want to weigh up NOW TV's pass-based pricing or the genuinely free Freely smart-TV service before committing to a Virgin Media account.

 Who should consider it #